karsar/molecular_data/README.md

 # Molecular Data

-This repository contains molecular datasets for machine learning experiments.
+This repository contains toy molecular datasets for machine learning experiments.
 Each dataset is organized into folders named after the corresponding molecule.

 ## Contents